Gonçalo Ramos: 2023–24: Debut season and domestic treble

-On 7 August 2023, Ligue 1 side Paris Saint-Germain announced the signing of Ramos on a season-long loan, having an option-to-buy at the end of the season for a reported fee of €65 million, with an additional €15 million in potential bonuses.
+On 7 August 2023, Ligue 1 club Paris Saint-Germain announced the signing of Ramos on a season-long loan, having an option-to-buy at the end of the season for a reported fee of €65 million, with an additional €15 million in potential bonuses.
 Sources claimed that the buy option was mandatory.

 Ramos made his debut in a 0–0 draw against Lorient at the Parc des Princes on 12 August.
 On 24 September, Ramos scored his first two goals for PSG in his sixth appearance in a 4–0 win over Le Classique rivals Marseille, after replacing Kylian Mbappé in the 32nd minute.
 He also became the first player in Ligue 1 after his teammate Mbappé to score a brace coming off the bench in October 2020.
 On 22 November, PSG announced that it had exercised its buy option in Ramos's loan deal.
 He signed a contract with the club until 2028.
 On 24 November, Ramos scored his first goal since signing permanently with the club in a 5–2 win at home over Monaco.

 Shortly after, he caught a virus, which caused him to lose six kilograms, with the situation getting worse in December, leading Ramos to be hospitalised, with PSG requesting Benfica's help in the entire logistics and monitoring his process, which they accepted.
 The situation was confirmed by PSG's manager Luis Enrique on 19 January 2024, and after recovering, his form improved in the new year, scoring five goals in seven matches including, on 31 March, closing the 2–0 win over Marseille in the Le Classique at Stade Vélodrome, after replacing Kylian Mbappé in the 65th minute.
 The rest of the season, Ramos served more as a back-up due to his condition, he would score 14 goals in his first season, while helping his team win the domestic treble with record-extending successes in Ligue 1, the Coupe de France, and the Trophée des Champions, while also reaching the Champions League semi-finals.